-After the completion of the Equity Transaction during the year ended December 31, 2019, we have two business units remaining (PCEP and Titan).
-These two units have been unable to earn positive income and generate positive cash flow in their recent history.
-With \$9.9 million of cash as of December 31, 2021, any such losses will negatively impact our cash balance.
+We have two business units (PCEP and Titan), and these two units have been unable to earn positive income and generate positive cash flow in their recent history.
+With \$10.3 million of cash as of December 31, 2022, any such losses will negatively impact our cash balance.